Peter Weller: Stage

 Weller's stage career began in the 1970s with appearances on Broadway in Full Circle, directed by Otto Preminger, and Summer Brave, William Inge's rewrite of his play Picnic.
 About this time, he became a member of the Actors Studio.

-In December 2006, Weller starred as architect Frank Lloyd Wright at Chicago's Goodman Theatre in the play, Frank's Home, by Richard Nelson.
+In December 2006, Weller starred as architect Frank Lloyd Wright at Chicago's Goodman Theatre in the play Frank's Home, by Richard Nelson.

 Film

-Weller appeared in the 1982 film, Shoot the Moon with Diane Keaton and Albert Finney.
-He played Keaton’s love interest after her divorce from her husband, played by Albert Finney.
+Weller appeared in the 1982 film Shoot the Moon with Diane Keaton and Albert Finney.
+He played Keaton's love interest after her divorce from her husband, played by Finney.

 He then appeared in the 1984 film Firstborn with Christopher Collet and Corey Haim, where he played the abusive boyfriend of Haim's mother (played by Teri Garr).
-During filming, he got violent with Corey on-set, who was a child at the time.
+During filming, he got into a physical altercation with Haim on-set.
+Weller later apologized to Haim, saying the altercation happened due to method acting.

-Weller has appeared in more than 50 films and television series, including turns as the title character in The Adventures of Buckaroo Banzai Across the 8th Dimension (1984) and blockbuster hits RoboCop (1987) and RoboCop 2 (1990), He portrayed Starfleet Admiral Alexander Marcus in Star Trek Into Darkness in 2013 and has appeared in such critically acclaimed films as Woody Allen's Mighty Aphrodite (1995), the Oliver Stone-produced The New Age (1994), and David Cronenberg's 1991 film adaptation of William Burroughs's novel Naked Lunch.
+Weller has appeared in more than 50 films and television series, including turns as the title character in The Adventures of Buckaroo Banzai Across the 8th Dimension (1984) and blockbuster hits RoboCop (1987) and RoboCop 2 (1990).
+He portrayed Starfleet Admiral Alexander Marcus in Star Trek Into Darkness in 2013 and has appeared in such critically acclaimed films as Woody Allen's Mighty Aphrodite (1995), the Oliver Stone-produced The New Age (1994), and David Cronenberg's 1991 film adaptation of William Burroughs's novel Naked Lunch.

 In 1995, he appeared in Screamers, a science-fiction film based on the short story "Second Variety" by Philip K. Dick and directed by Christian Duguay.

 Television

 In a 1977 episode of the television series Lou Grant, he played Donald Sterner/Stryker, a tragically disillusioned Jewish-American Neo-Nazi leader who later committed suicide off-screen when his heritage was discovered.

 On television, he played the shuttle captain in the short-lived series Odyssey 5 and made guest appearances as Terran supremacist John Frederick Paxton in the Star Trek: Enterprise episodes "Demons" and "Terra Prime" and on Fringe as the character Alistair Peck.

 Weller was a contributor to the History Channel in several productions, particularly as the host for the series Engineering an Empire.
 He was credited as "Peter Weller, Syracuse University", where he was an adjunct faculty member.
 He was later a graduate student in art history at UCLA, focusing on the Italian Renaissance.

-In 2005, Weller co-starred as the Captain in a made-for-television remake of The Poseidon Adventure.
+In 2005, Weller co-starred as the captain in a made-for-television remake of The Poseidon Adventure.